 Who Is the CSK Nathan Ellis Replacement In Playing XI?

 CSK Nathan Ellis replacement options exist in the squad.
-Before looking at external replacements for the Nathan Ellis injury IPL 2026 absence, CSK have in-squad options who could absorb some of his role.
-But the CSK squad for IPL 2026 is weak in depth for right replacement options.
+More than external replacements for the Nathan Ellis injury IPL 2026 absence, CSK have in-squad options who could absorb some of his role.
+But the CSK squad for IPL 2026 is weak in depth.

 Matt Henry is the most likely to step into the playing XI.
 The New Zealand pacer has 53 wickets in 43 T20Is at an economy of 8.50 and offers control with the new ball and in the middle overs.
 He does not replicate Ellis’ death-overs specialism, but he is the most experienced overseas pace option in the CSK squad.
 With Ellis ruled out, Henry is expected to start from the opening match against Rajasthan Royals on March 30.